robotpy/robotpy-wpilib/README-dist.txt

 Once you answer the questions, your robot has the necessary files to start running python robot code!
 Our documentation site (see above) can help you get started writing your code.

+The RobotPy installer can install other python packages and binary packages on your robot.
+See the RobotPy documentation for more details.

 Support
 =======